blasyaselli/styleguide/README.md

 ```

-With BEM, we stack the modifiers in the block element. **NOT on the element level. **
+For MODIFIERS, we stack the modifiers in the block element. **NOT on the element level.**

 >Bad
 >```html